This page is primarily to:

 - Introduce the issue report system to those new to it.

-You may also be interested in this video on how to use the Drupal issue queues to contribute to Drupal, and this page on fixing and responding to issues.
+You may also be interested in this video on how to use the Drupal issue queues to contribute to Drupal.
+There are also several New Contributor Tasks related to Documentation issues, in the "Anyone" and "Writers" sections.

 Introduction: Projects and issues